-When Kitty turns tiger, take it seriously
+When kitty turns tiger, take it seriously

 Just beneath the coat of your Kitty lies a tiger waiting to pounce.
-House cats are biologically designed to be efficient hunters and come complete with the tools they need — sharp claws and teeth for grabbing and killing prey.
+House cats are biologically designed to be efficient hunters and complete with the tools they need — sharp claws and teeth for grabbing and killing prey.
 Unfortunately, sometimes that "prey" is their human's hands, face or feet.

 It doesn't take much for Kitty to turn tiger.
-A game that gets out of hand or being overexcited, frighted by another animal or startled by a noise can trigger their predator response, and the claws come out.
+A game that gets out of hand or being overexcited, frightened by another animal or startled by a noise can trigger their predator response, and the claws come out.
 (Even declawed cats usually still have a full set of back claws in working order.)
-If you're a victim of a cat bite or scratch, take it seriously to avoid becoming infected with cat-scratch disease (CSD).
+If you're a victim of a cat bite or scratch, take is seriously to avoid becoming infected with cat-scratch disease (CSD).